Awwal41/wedin/README.md

-# 💕 Oluwatobu & Dorcas Wedding Website
+# 💕 Oluwatobi & Dorcas Wedding Website

 A beautiful, modern wedding website built with React and Tailwind CSS, featuring a romantic dusty pink and soft green color palette.
 Celebrating their union on December 21, 2025 in Houston, Texas.